 5. Securing your server

-To secure/lock down your VisibleThread server you should follow the steps in this article: Securing a VisibleThread on-premise server
+To secure your VisibleThread server you should follow the steps in our Securing a VisibleThread on-premise server support article